 Boy, do I wish I had a dollar for every time I heard someone say their dog was “hyperactive” or “ADHD” – I’d be a wealthy woman.
 In fact, those are clinical terms referring to very specific behavioral disorders (canine and human) that are relatively uncommon in dogs.
 In reality, most “hyper” dogs are just under-exercised.
 A couple of days hiking at the Peaceable Paws farm and you’d hardly know them.

-Not every dog owner has access to large tracts of acreage upon which to exercise their unruly canines, and in any case, “wild child canine syndrome” (WCCS) is more than just lack of exercise; it’s also lack of appropriate reinforcement for calm behavior – i.e., training.
+Not every dog owner has access to large tracts of acreage upon which to exercise their hyper dogs, and in any case, “wild child canine syndrome” (WCCS) is more than just lack of exercise; it’s also lack of appropriate reinforcement for calm behavior – i.e., training.
 Unfortunately, all too often a dog loses his happy home – maybe even his life, as a result of his high-energy behavior.

 We’ve seen several of these WCCS dogs at the training center in recent weeks.
 One private client decided to return her Shar-Pei-mix to the rescue from whence the pup came.
 Despite her best intentions and efforts, the client had mobility challenges that made it impossible for her to provide the pup with the exercise and management she needed.
 As painful as it was for the owner, returning the pup was the right decision.